So you’ve never done West Coast Swing before? Well, here’s a little primer to help you get started.

 What is West Coast Swing?

 West Coast Swing (WCS) is a smooth, slotted swing dance.
-It evolved from a smooth style of Lindy Hop here in California and adapted into its own dance form back in the ’50s and 60s.
+It evolved from a smooth style of Lindy Hop here in California and adapted into its own dance form back in the ’50s and ’60s.
 Danced to a wide range of music genres, it is slower than Lindy and East Coast Swing, which are danced to up-tempo swing and big band music, but it is very improvisational, creative, and musical.
 Often it is defined by the stretch and flow of the dance and its linear shape.
-West Coast Swing is danced to a wide variety of music from the last several decades, including current top 40, R&B, pop, soul, and blues – everything from Justin Timberlake and Bruno Mars and Usher to Al Green and Aretha Franklin and Stevie Ray Vaughan.
+West Coast Swing is danced to a wide variety of music from the last several decades, including current top 40, R&B, pop, soul, and blues – everything from Billie Eilish and Shawn Mendes and Taylor Swift to Al Green and Aretha Franklin and Stevie Ray Vaughan.
 Check out some good dancing here:

 A good way to start learning West Coast Swing is by taking a weekly group class.
 A group class will not only teach you the basics of the dance but will also introduce you to other people who are also just starting out.
 And a weekly class will make sure you’re getting regular, consistent instruction and practice.